A Son Named Timothy

 He enjoyed being the baby of the family and was a little jealous if we showed a lot of attention to other little people.

 One night when he was five years old I went in to kiss him good night, as I entered his bedroom door he said, “Mommie, I’m a big boy now, you don’t have to kiss me good night.”
 I said, “Oh, okay.”
 As I turned off the light and was closing the door he said, “Mommie, I changed my mind, you can kiss me good night.”
 I think little boys are more affectionate and thoughtful.
 That’s just me.

 When Timothy was four years old I got the tape recorder and sat down on the floor with him and we started singing.
-As a family we loved to sing.
-In the car traveling we would begin singing.
+As a family, we loved to sing.
+In the car traveling, we would begin singing.
 He knew lots of songs by heart.
 I usually didn’t save recordings.
 A big thanks to their father for saving and labeling this tape.
 Years later after the children were all grown up I found this tape of our singing together those many years ago.
 Timothy started singing one song too high and when I corrected him he wasn’t too pleased.
-Mommie singing with little son.
+Mommie singing with her little son.
 I was going to share the recording with you here but I cannot make it happen.